 What are heartworms and what’s a sound prevention strategy?

 Heartworms are a parasite transmitted by mosquitos.
-The recommendation is to use a heartworm prevention for all 12 months of the year and to be tested annually.
+The recommendation is to use heartworm prevention for all 12 months of the year and to be tested annually.
 Per the Companion Animal Parasite Council, currently one in every 75 dogs test positive for heartworms in Florida.
-We carry several types of preventions including topical, oral and injectable.
+We carry several types of preventions including topical, oral, and injectable.

 How do you choose which type of prevention is best?